 Specific GCSE requirements

 Please Note: You can apply with GCSEs in English and Mathematics pending, though these must be completed before the start of the course.
-We also accept GCS Science equivalence courses accredited by Higher Education Institutions

-In addition, all candidates should provide clear evidence in their UCAS Personal Statement and interview of:
+All candidates should provide clear evidence in their UCAS Personal Statement and interview of:

 Successful candidates will demonstrate a good understanding of teaching and learning within a primary school setting.
 Candidates may wish to evidence their understanding by drawing on related examples or experiences, such as time spent in schools or other learning settings.